-The Lancia Stratos was a \’wedge\’ on wheels. \’Stratos\’ was short for stratosphere … precisely where the driver would be headed, should the car’s performance not be treated with the necessary respect!
+Design-wise, the Lancia Stratos was a wedge on wheels.
+Stratos was short for stratosphere … which was precisely where the driver would be headed, should the car’s performance not be treated with the necessary respect!
 The car’s blade of a shape sliced through air.
 It was only on the road, as a means to a competitive end.
 500 production models had to be built, to allow Lancia to contest the Group 4 rally version.

 The Stratos was not conceived with motorsport in mind.
 For some time, Lancia had been slipping behind its rivals – both on the road and at the racetrack.
 As soon as Cesare Fiorio – head of Lancia’s autosport arm – clocked the Stratos concept car, he straightaway saw a chance to get things Lancia back on track.
 That was at 1970’s Turin motor show.
 Styled by Marcello Gandini – at Bertone – the Stratos looked stunning.
 But, technically, too, it was perfect for Fiorio’s purpose.
 Suitably light, its engine bay was centrally-located.
 Install a Ferrari Dino motor – and Fiorio was sure it would have the trappings of a top-flight rally car.

 It was a long way from the cool confines of the Turin show, to the blazing heat of the world’s hottest rally stages.
 But, with beefed-up suspension – and a more upright driving position – the Stratos was eventually good to go.
 And in its iconic Alitalia livery, it certainly looked the part.
 As a rally car, it would be legendary.
 And – in road-going mode, too – there have been few cars so sharp as the Lancia Stratos!